 Looking for things to do in Ottawa?
-A walk through the embassy district is an opportunity to learn about the importance of the city internationally, and to discover some of its attractions.
+Our Ottawa Embassies scavenger hunt is a 3-hour self-guided walking tour with challenges around the diplomatic neighborhood.
+Learn about Ottawa’s international importance, and discover some of its attractions.
 Indeed, you will solve challenges to discover your next destinations.

 Walk from Strathcona Park to MacDonald Gardens Park to Laurier House, passing by numerous embassies, the Rideau River, and some monuments.
-You will have fun taking on challenges.
+Have fun solving the varied challenges.

 Scavenger Hunt information :